 Writing text is a creative process that is based on thoughts and ideas which come to our mind.
 The way that the text is written reflects our personality and is also very much influenced by the mood we are in, the way we organize our thoughts, the topic itself and by the people we are addressing it to - our readers.

 In the past it happened that two or more authors had the same idea, wrote it down separately, published it under their name and created something that was very similar.
-Prior to electronic publications their ideas took a while to circulate and therefore led to conflicts about the real inventor and who should be the one to be honoured for it.
+Prior to electronic publications their ideas took a while to circulate and therefore led to conflicts about the real inventor and who should be the one to be honored for it.

 Today, every article is immediately available online in a digital format.
 Online articles are indexed correctly and linked to other documents, which makes it easy to find them quickly.
 On the one hand this way of working simplifies the exchange of ideas as well as the research about a topic but on the other hand the accessibility opens doors to just copy and paste others work without permission or acknowledging them, called plagiarism.